jdrevet/Withings-SDK-iOS/README.md

 Withings-SDK-iOS requires iOS 8.0 and above.

 In order to use the API, you will need to register as a developer [here](https://oauth.withings.com/partner/add) to get a consumer key and secret.
-Note that you will also need to have an end-user Withings account to fetch data from.
+Note that you will also need to have an end-user Withings account to test data fetching.

-Several third-party open source libraries are used within Withings-SDK-iOS:
+Several third-party open source libraries, all under MIT license, are used within Withings-SDK-iOS:

 1. [OAuthSwift](https://github.com/OAuthSwift/OAuthSwift) - OAuth support
 2. [DCKeyValueObjectMapping](https://github.com/dchohfi/KeyValueObjectMapping) - JSON mapping